sudhaus7/guard7/README.md

 Working:

-Encryption / Decryption of arbitrary text-fields in tables Public/Private Key management for FE Users
+- Assymetric encryption / decryption of arbitrary text-fields in tables with several public keys.

+- Public/Private Key management for FE Users

-Backend: Decryption on Client, List module and TCA Fields.
-Rudimentary Support for Private Keys and Password encrypted Private Keys
+- Backend: Decryption on Client, List module and TCA Fields.
+- Rudimentary Support for Private Keys and Password encrypted Private Keys

-Tools for generating keys, validating keys and encrtyption/decryption in PHP and JS for Plugins.
+- Tools for generating keys, validating keys and encrtyption/decryption in PHP and JS for Plugins.

-PageTS base confguration of to be encrypted database fields and tables.
+- PageTS base confguration of to be encrypted database fields and tables.

-PageTS based configuration for additional Public Keys (not sure if that is a good idea anymore)
+- PageTS based configuration for additional Public Keys (not sure anymore if that is a good idea, input welcome )

-Commandline locking and unlocking for all configured fields
+- Commandline locking and unlocking for all configured fields

-Signal slot for collection of Public keys on encryption
+- Signal slot for collection of Public keys on encryption

 TODO:
 - Re-encoding of dirty datasets
 - documentation
 - comments
 - licenses
-- Backport to 7.6
 - Testing/proofing for 9.x